 The Goods and Services Tax (GST) on various cosmetics was reduced from 18% to 5%.
 Essential daily use cosmetic products, such as hair oil, shampoo, shaving cream, shaving lotions, toothpaste, talcum powder, and face powder, became cheaper.
 The Council has also decided to reduce the tax rate on tooth powder from 12% to 5%.
 These changes have made cosmetic products more accessible and affordable.

-The Indian market for shampoos is regulated thoroughly for the protection of consumers, ensure product safety, and maintain guaranteed standard.
+The Indian market for shampoos is regulated thoroughly for the protection of consumers, to ensure product safety, and to maintain a guaranteed standard.
 The shampoos in the market must comply with the requirements of the Bureau of Indian Standards carefully regarding their ingredients, labelling, and the standard of manufacture.
 Shampoos claimed to be herbal, or nutraceutical products, may be supervised by the Food Safety and Standards Authority of India (FSSAI), and shampoos that are marketed in the form of drugs or as products for the control of dandruff or to provide relief are governed by the Drugs and Cosmetics Act, 1940.

 The analysis by segment showed that the share of small format units was highest for personal care (95%), followed by food and beverage (78%) and home care (17%).
 The three products highly impacting unit sales of small formats were salty snacks (24%), shampoo (19%), and biscuits (15%), according to the 2024 report of India Plastics Pact.

 The Indian shampoo market is dominated by a variety of players, including MNCs, Indian FMCG majors, and fast-growing D2C brands.
 Major players in this segment are Hindustan Unilever Limited, Procter & Gamble Hygiene and Health Care Ltd., and L'Oréal India Pvt.
 Ltd., all of which have a broad portfolio of unwieldy products, i.e., premium and mid-market segment shampoos.
-Companies like Marico Limited, Dabur India Limited, and Patanjali Ayurved Limited have greatly benefitted from their herbal and Ayurvedic positioning.
+Companies like Marico Limited, Dabur India Limited, and Patanjali Ayurved Limited have greatly benefited from their herbal and Ayurvedic positioning.
 Fast-growing companies like Wow Skin Science, Mamaearth, and Emami Limited have established a niche for themselves in natural products, chemical-free products, and digital-first products.
 Main conventional players like Godrej Consumer Products Limited and Himalaya Wellness Company sustain their loyal user base with their herbal and medicated, and family-oriented shampoos.
 All these players, together, are responsible for creating the competitive environment of the Indian market.

 In the upcoming years, the Indian shampoo market is expected to grow steadily across urban, semi-urban, and rural segments due to ongoing innovation in formulations, packaging, and targeted marketing.